VALE PETER McDONALD

 VICS GEAR UP FOR ANOTHER SEASON

-Veteran Cricket Victoria PLAY CRICKET HERE campaign saw many playing cricket again sometimes after a 20 year absence from the game.
+Veteran Cricket Victoria PLAY CRICKET HERE campaign saw many veteran cricketers taking up the game again sometimes after a 20 year absence.
 Winter cricket was a winner with more than 50 players turning out on Wednesdays from May through to September.
-The Mackay and Mildura carnivals were valuable tune ups for the new season.
+The pre-season Mackay and Mildura carnivals were valuable lead ups to the Australian Championships and the new season.
 President Johnson Reports on Veterans Cricket Victoria’s achievements over the past 12 months.

 VICS TUNE-UP IN THE SUN FOR THE NATIONALS